 10 The adversaries of the Lord shall be broken in pieces;

 The Lord will judge the ends of the earth.

 5 Keys We Can Learn From The Life and Prayer of Hannah

 I highly recommend reading through the whole story have Hannah in 1 Samuel 1-2.
-If your on the time crunch than I encourage you to at least read the two prayers that I have posted above.
+If your are on a time crunch then I encourage you to at least read the two prayers that I have posted above.

 This will help with the 5 powerful keys below.
-Otherwise you might get a little lost.
-Some of these keys will reveal to some key elements of why Hannah’s prayer was answered, others will highlight other spiritual truths.
+Otherwise, you might get a little lost.
+Some of these keys will reveal some key elements of why Hannah’s prayer was answered, others will highlight other spiritual truths.